 In recent years New York State has made sweeping changes to alimony laws.
 As of 2016 there is now the maintenance guidelines law, which provides formulas to determine the amount of the financial obligation one spouse owes the other.
 Even with the formulas in place, each divorce comprises a unique case with many variables to account for.
 A spousal support lawyer in Greene County could provide all necessary information about relevant laws.

 Contact an Experienced Greene County Alimony Attorney Today

-If you are considering a divorce or have questions regarding the alimony that you expect to pay or receive, do not hesitate to call the Greene County law offices of The Colwell Law Group, LLC today at 518-512-0257 for a free initial consultation.
+If you are considering a divorce or have questions regarding the alimony that you expect to pay or receive, do not hesitate to call a Greene County alimony lawyer for a free initial consultation.
 Our alimony attorneys have more than 20 years of combined experience between them, and will help you reach your goals by working closely with you throughout the divorce process.

 Get The Best Outcome For Your Children

 Learn how to help your kids cope with your divorce with our complimentary guide for parents who are getting divorced or separated in New York.